harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/run-a-git-hub-action-in-cie.md

 [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) are a GitHub feature that enable you to automate various event-driven activities in GitHub, such as cloning a repository, generating Docker images, and testing scripts.

-Harness CI supports launching GitHub Actions as part of a pipeline stage using the generic **Plugin** step or the **GitHub Action plugin step**.
+Harness CI supports launching GitHub Actions as part of a pipeline stage using the generic **Plugin** step or the **GitHub Action plugin** steps.

 This topic describes how to use the **Plugin** step to run GitHub Actions available in the [GitHub Marketplace](https://github.com/marketplace?category=&query=&type=actions&verification=).
-For information about the specialized **GitHub Action plugin step**, go to [GitHub Action plugin step settings](../../ci-technical-reference/ci-github-action-step.md).
+For information about the specialized **GitHub Action plugin** step, go to [GitHub Action plugin step settings](../../ci-technical-reference/ci-github-action-step.md).

 With the **Plugin** step, you use the GitHub Actions Drone Plugin, [plugins/github-actions](https://github.com/drone-plugins/github-actions), and then replicate the GitHub Action settings.
 When your pipeline runs, the Github Actions Drone Plugin runs the GitHub Action in the background using [nektos/act](https://github.com/nektos/act).